cmu-delphi/www-main/content/about/_index.md

     * County-level confirmed COVID-19 case and death data from [USAFacts](https://usafacts.org/).
 This source was deactivated in January 2023.

-    * Inpatient and outpatient Covid-19 hospitalization signals we derived from aggregated statistics from medical claims, provided to us by [Optum](https://www.optum.com/).
+    * Inpatient and outpatient COVID-19 hospitalization signals we derived from aggregated statistics from medical claims, provided to us by [Optum](https://www.optum.com/).

-* **May 2020.** We added signals for Covid-19 Cases and Deaths, mirrored from the [Center for Systems Science and Engineering](https://systems.jhu.edu/research/public-health/ncov/) at Johns Hopkins University.
+* **May 2020.** We added signals for COVID-19 Cases and Deaths, mirrored from the [Center for Systems Science and Engineering](https://systems.jhu.edu/research/public-health/ncov/) at Johns Hopkins University.

 * **April 2020.** We partnered with Meta to launch the [COVID-19 Trends and Impact Survey (CTIS)](https://delphi.cmu.edu/covid19/ctis/) to monitor in real-time the spread and impact of the COVID-19 pandemic in the United States.

-* **April 2020.** We added signals two data sources:
+* **April 2020.** We added signals from two new data sources:

     * Signals related to COVID-related doctor visits, derived from aggregated statistics from medical claims, provided to us by [Optum](https://www.optum.com/).